Lrc-1109/MMR-DETR/README.md

-# MMS-DETR
+# MMR-DETR
-The implementation code for MMS-DETR.
+The implementation code for MMR-DETR.
 The .pth file contains the main training weights.

 # Datasets
 This is the code base for a paper submitted to IEEE TIM.
 This paper presents a novel road damage detection model based on improved RT-DETR, implemented on three publicly available datasets for experiments.